taniki/11d.im/yo/2022-01-05-pistes-de-lecture-janvier-2022.md

 • How not to be wrong.
 The power of mathematical thinking (Jordan Ellenberg)
 • The art of statistics.
 Learning from data (David Spiegelhalter)
-• The book of who.
+• The book of why.
 The new science of cause and effect (Judea Pearl et Dana Mackenzie)